gbdev/pandocs/content/Rendering.md

 Possible usage include a fixed status bar in an otherwise scrolling game (e.g.
 *Super Mario Bros.
 3*).

+#### Window Internal Line Counter

+The window keeps an internal line counter that's similar in function to `LY`, and increments alongside it.
+However, it only gets incremented when the window is _visible_, as described [here](https://github.com/gbdev/pandocs/blob/develop/content/Video_Display.md#ff4a---wy-window-y-position-rw-ff4b---wx-window-x-position--7-rw), that is:

+1. Whenever `LY >= WY`
+2. The window is enabled (`LCDC` bit 5 set)
+3. `WX` has an on-screen value.

+This line counter determines what window line is to be rendered on the current scanline.

 ### Objects

 The background layer is useful for elements scrolling as a whole, but